edgio-docs/edgio-docs/src/guides/v7/security/rate_rules.md

     </Callout>

--   **IP address and user agent:** Indicates that the requests from each unique client, as determined by each unique combination of IP address and user agent (e.g., web browser), will be tracked.
+-   **IP address and user agent:** {{ PRODUCT_SECURITY }} Business and below.
+Indicates that the requests from each unique client, as determined by each unique combination of IP address and user agent (e.g., web browser), will be tracked.
 The specified rate limit will only be enforced on the clients that exceed it.

     <Callout type="info">

       All requests from a specific IP address that contain a blank or missing `User-Agent` header will be treated as a single client.

     </Callout>

+-   **User agent:** {{ PRODUCT_SECURITY }} Premier only.
+Indicates that the requests from each unique user agent (e.g., web browser) will be tracked.

+-   **ASN:** {{ PRODUCT_SECURITY }} Premier only.
+Indicates that the requests from each unique autonomous system number (ASN) will be tracked.
+-   **JA3:** {{ PRODUCT_SECURITY }} Premier only.
+Indicates that the requests for each unique JA3 signature will be tracked.
+-   **Cookie:** {{ PRODUCT_SECURITY }} Premier only.
+Indicates that the requests for each unique value for the specified cookie will be tracked.
+-   **ARGS:** {{ PRODUCT_SECURITY }} Premier only.
+Indicates that the requests for each unique value for the specified query string parameter will be tracked.
+-   **Header:** {{ PRODUCT_SECURITY }} Premier only.
+Indicates that the requests for each unique value for the specified request header will be tracked.

 ### Rate Limit {/*rate-limit*/}